tumelo-maja/delicate-care/README.md

 ### Text content

+### Images and videos

+- **Font Awesome**: Icons
+  All of the icons used in the footer and main elements were sourced from [Font Awesome](https://fontawesome.com/).
+These icons were used to enhance user interactivity and accessibility which in turn improve user experience.

+- **Freepik**: Free video and images
+  The video in the footer and other images used on the website were sourced from [Freepik](https://www.freepik.com/).
+Some images have been used as icons in the home and contact pages.
+Specifically media content from Freepik, these have been explicitly acknowledged in the 'Images and video credits' modal located in the footer.

+- **Pexels**: Free stock images
+  There are high-quality stock images used on the website which were sourced from [Pexels](https://www.pexels.com/).

+- **Pixabay**: Free stock images
+  There are high-quality stock images used on the website which were sourced from [Pixabay](https://www.pixabay.com/).

+- **Unsplash**: Free stock images
+  There are high-quality stock images used on the website which were sourced from [Unsplash](https://www.unsplash.com/).

 ### Tutorials and other resources

+- **Bootstrap Framework**:
+  The website’s layout and responsive design were built using the [Bootstrap framework](https://getbootstrap.com/).
+The layout was used as a based and custom styling was applied to create a quality, responsive website that delivers great user experience acrross different user devices.

 - **CSS 'Read more'/'Show less'**: [How to Create a 'Read More' Button with Only CSS](https://www.youtube.com/watch?v=b6_u8IVVLdo)
 This youtube tutorial was used to implement a custom "Read More"/"Show less" buttons in the services section of the home page.
 This allows users to access additional information with a simple interaction, without overloading the page with additional info.